 Water Filtration Systems

-Extraction – chemists and lab techs must process the flowers and leaves.
+Chemists and lab techs must process the flowers and leaves.
 They mix out the oils required to make cannabis products (pills, ointments, edibles, etc).

-Retail – the point-of-purchase that allows customers to buy the products they want.
+The point-of-purchase that allows customers to buy the products they want.

-Ancillary Commerce – this is where people such as web developers, recruiters, and marketers ply their trades so that the first three sectors can thrive.
+This is where people such as web developers, recruiters, and marketers ply their trades so that the first three sectors can thrive.
 Even glass blowers are part of this mix as consumers demand more artful means of inhaling.

 Cannabis Real Estate Agent